 Thus, during the 1970s, members focused on establishing the association’s infrastructure.
 They crafted its mission, incorporated, adopted by-laws, and established criteria for full membership.

 As the association matured, it stayed true to its mission, creating a rich collaborative environment for members, while slightly modifying its image and schedule.
 In March 1988, at a meeting in Rome, Italy, it was proposed that the Association should include the term American in its title.
 Subsequently, by general consent, the Association of International Colleges and Universities (AICU) earned another A and become known as the Association of American International Colleges and Universities (AAICU).
 By then, the membership had grown to nearly twenty institutions, double what it had been upon founding.
 In the 1990s, members voted to modify the meeting schedule from bi-annual to annual.
 The annual meetings are attended by the institutions’ presidents and usually by the chief academic officers.
-Today the membership includes eighteen full members and eight affiliates.
+Today the membership includes nineteen full members and nine affiliates.

 Throughout its history, AAICU has realized its founders’ intentions, and it continues to do so.
 The association has established an agreement of reciprocity that facilitates the exchange of students among member institutions.
 The member institutions have created a Mediterranean Studies major which students can complete at a variety of schools within the organization.
 AAICU has raised awareness for the quality of American Institutions abroad, through its website, many publications, and a relationship with the US Department of Education.
 Further, the association continues to serve as a valuable platform for information sharing among institutions with many similar characteristics.
 In recent years, it established associate member and observer categories in order to extend this tradition of collaboration to a broader cohort.
 As part of several amendments to the bylaws in 2007, the latter categories were merged into a single affiliate description.